aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-13-x-x/public-api-changes-in-aspose-words-13-5-0/_index.md

 ### PageSetup.MultiplePages and PageSetup.SheetsPerBooklet Added to PageSetup

-The **PageSetup.MultiplePages** and **PageSetup.SheetsPerBooklet** properties have been added to PageSetup to allow specifying Book Fold many page options.
+The **PageSetup.MultiplePages** and **PageSetup.SheetsPerBooklet** properties have been added to PageSetup to allow specifying Book Fold multiple page options.

 Possible MultiplePagesType: